Klerno-Labs/Soundbites/docs/reference/OLD-README.md

 ## Admin login and management

-The Admin panel lives at `Admin App/Soundbites Admin/admin.html` and is protected by a lightweight client-side login suitable for static hosting.
+The Admin panel lives at `admin/index.html` and is protected by a lightweight client-side login suitable for static hosting.

 - First use (initialize):
   - Open the admin page.
 If no credentials are set in this browser, click "Initialize Admin".